kevin-mau/qualifier/README.md

 * desired loan amount
 * the home value

 The loan qualifier will determine the borrower's monthly debt-to-income ratio and the loan-to-value ratio of their mortgage loan.
-It will also determine which bank loans the borrower will qualify for.
+It will also print out the number of banks that are willing to underwrite the loan.

-If the borrower qualifies for any of the bank loans offered on the rate sheet, you will have the option to save and view the list of approved loans on a CSV file output.
+If the borrower qualifies for any of the bank loans offered on the rate sheet, you will have the option to save and view the list of qualified loans on a CSV file output.
 The CSV output should be stored in: [data\output\qualifying_loans.csv](https://github.com/kevin-mau/qualifier/blob/main/data/output/qualifying_loans.csv)

 ---